SCIR-SC-Qiaoban-Team/FreeEvalLM/readme.md

 ## Acknowledgments

-We would like to express my sincere gratitude to the following open-source projects and their development teams.
+We would like to express sincere gratitude to the following open-source projects and their development teams.

 - [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness)
 - [MMLU-Pro](https://github.com/TIGER-AI-Lab/MMLU-Pro)